fkarg/fkarg.github.io/drafts/simulacra.md

 implications.
 But; It is not at all about truth.
 It's primarily about modifying others' perception of a subject, particularly for your own gain.

-There are two political parties in the camp you live in; one saying that the being across the river is a tiger, the other that it is a lion.
+**Example**: There are two political parties in the camp you live in; one saying that the being across the river is a tiger, the other that it is a lion.
 When running for the leader of the lion faction, "There's a lion across the river" is simply supposed to make you sound good for the lion-people listening.
 You might earnestly believe some of the things they represent, but you repeat the others, just to get their support.
 You don't know if they are true, nor would you want to know - it's your job to _make_ them true, to get their vote.
 You need them to think that you support what they want you to support.

 **Required Context**: It is beneficial for me to say something to modify someones